 Believe me, once you see it in action, you'll never look back ... promise!

-There are a couple of important things to keep in mind when torching:
+Two important things to keep in mind when torching:

-1) Hold the torch a few inches above your artwork
+1. Hold the torch a few inches above your artwork

-Turn on your torch according to the instructions.
+Turn on the torch according to the instructions.
 Hold the torch a few inches above your artwork, just close enough so that the flame lightly kisses the surface of the resin.
 You should see the bubbles disappear before your eyes, like magic.
 If you don't see the bubbles popping, move in just a little bit closer.

 We're so close friends ... so close!

 There's just one more thing we need to do: look at your artwork at eye level under a good light source to spot missed bubbles or stray bits of dust or hair.
-We love keeping toothpicks close by for exactly this purpose!
+We love keeping toothpicks close by for exactly this purpose.

 And there you have it ... a perfect, glass-like, bubble-free finish.